 Drinking a Hurricane cocktail at Pat O’Brien’s is a rite of passage for first-time visitors to New Orleans.
 However, you can craft a better version of the fruity cocktail at home no matter where you live.
-Read on for the full story and recipe.

 Born in a city known for its sophisticated cocktail culture, the Hurricane stands out from the pack.